SESMG/SESMG/README.md

 ## Quick Start
 [![Generic badge](https://img.shields.io/badge/content-how-green.svg)](https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/#)

+Please note: A detailed description of the installation process for Windows, MacOS and Linux can be found in the [documentation (chapter installation)]( https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/02.01.00_installation.html).
+The Quick Start installation guide is only recommended for advanced users or users with programming experience!

 ### Step 1) Download Python 3.7 or newer (Python 3.10 was not tested yet)

 - go to the Python download page